vrandall66/front-end-submissions-public/1906/mod-2/fitlit/amy-brady.md

 ### User Interface
 * [ ] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
 * [ ] 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.
-* [ ] 2: The application shows effort in the interface, but the result is not effective.
+* [x] 2: The application shows strong effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * [ ] 1: The application is confusing or difficult to use.

+* I like the attempt at keeping the context super simple to start and not showing everything on the page all at once, but it's *really* difficult to tell that something has been added to the page when I click on an icon. e.g. after I click on the profile and I see the user's data, if I click on the hydration icon after that it's really difficult for me to know that something appeared below my profile.
+I would rework this so that as you click on those icons, only one section of content is displayed at a time rather than each piece staying displayed until you click its icon again.
+The way it's working now I would also expect some sort of active state or styling to be on the icons to denote that section is currently displayed or not.
+It's unclear that I can toggle those content areas on and off (e.g. i wasn't sure what would happen if I clicked the profile icon for a 2nd time)

 ### Workflow
 * [ ] 4: The team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
 The team displays good pairing practices (driver-navigator, dividing up work, etc.) and utilizes a planning tool more than GitHub issues (GitHub Projects, Trello, etc).
-* [ ] 3: The team makes a series of small, atomic commits that document the evolution of their application.
+* [x] 3: The team makes a series of small, atomic commits that document the evolution of their application.
 The team conducts a DTR (define the relationship) and utilizes GitHub issues and best pairing practices.
 Both members contribute meaningfully to the application.
 * [ ] 2: The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
 * [ ] 1: The team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.